 Authors have every right to resist having their work changed by others.
 In 1972 I listened to Richard Matheson slam what Universal had done to his book The Shrinking Man.
 Only after a later re-viewing of the Jack Arnold movie did Matheson understand why everybody else loves it.
 Val Guest freely adapted Nigel Kneale’s Quatermass II teleplay, and almost everything is an improvement.
 Three hours of TV scripting is beautifully condensed into 85 minutes, throwing out superfluous characters and dropping repetitions of scenes that reveal that the conspiracy has permeated all levels of government.
 Guest’s biggest excision is an extravagant finale in outer space, that in 1955 Hammer couldn’t have filmed convincingly.
 At any rate, it would have seemed like a new movie had started, with a ‘space patrol’ theme.

 Val Guest’s direction is perfectly suited to the material — his precise images are always arresting.
 The story has a bit of gothic ‘Terence Fisher’ iconography, as pointed out by author John Brosnan: the ‘Mark’ indicating the alien entry point in human flesh is like the Mark of the Devil.
 Once the alien influence is removed, The Mark and its effects disappear as if a magic spell had been lifted.
 Given a bigger budget and the fine assist of art director Bernard Robinson, Guest successfully turns a real Shell oil refinery into a sinister alien base of operations.
 An interior pump distribution room looks authentic: Methane!
 Ammonia!
 Oxygen!
 The simple addition of a sliding airlock turns a cavernous refinery space into the Sci-fi equivalent of a Nazi execution chamber, complete with guards ready to don gas masks.
-Anybody who has ever felt manipulated or misled on a guided tour will feel very uncomfortable when the Public Relations Officer (John Van Eyssen) directs Bernard’s inspection party toward one of the Big Domes.
+Anybody who has ever felt manipulated or misled on a guided tour will feel uncomfortable when the Public Relations Officer (John Van Eyssen) directs Bernard’s inspection party toward one of the Big Domes.

 The film’s thriller innovations emphasize innocuous elements that only James Bernard’s nervous strings identify as malevolent: construction trucks moving through the center of the city, all bearing a nondescript, unidentified logo; abandoned buses outside the Winnderden Flats- adjacent worker housing development.
 The politely elitist, patronizing guide serves as a high-toned Judas Goat for the extra-special tour guests.
 The only overtly menacing images are the monosyllabic ‘Zombie’ guards patrolling the mystery plant at Winnderden, with their gas masks, bullet helmets and sten guns.
 Director Guest places them in ominous compositions, lined up in a row and standing still.